-Because occupations involving physical labor dominate the local economy, Dalton is generally considered to be a blue-collar town.
-43.21% of the Dalton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dalton, you'll notice that it is more blue-collar than most other communities in America.
+45.16% of Dalton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dalton is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Dalton who work in office and administrative support (12.04%), sales jobs (7.34%), and food service (6.97%).
+There are especially a lot of people living in Dalton who work in office and administrative support (11.79%), sales jobs (8.54%), and food service (6.86%).

 The most common language spoken in Dalton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Gujarathi.